San Bernardino National Forest

 There still remains the slight probability of fire spread if rollout ignites vegetation outside the perimeter.

-Evacuation warnings are still in place for the communities of Mountain Home Village, Forest Falls, Angelus Oaks, Seven Oaks, and Barton Flats.
-These communities are open to residents only, until further notice.
+Evacuation warnings were lifted by the San Bernardino County Sheriffs Department at 8:50 AM Wednesday, November 11 for the communities of Mountain Home Village, Forest Falls, Angelus Oaks, Seven Oaks, and Barton Flats.

-An emergency forest closure order for the vicinity of the El Dorado Fire was enacted on October 9, 2020.
+An emergency forest closure order for the vicinity of the El Dorado Fire was enacted on October 9 and remains in effect.